noahlt/noahweb/content/2018/to-see-a-storm.md

 IMG: ./TSAS_3_open_road.png

-A typical day went like this: in the morning, Jim would identify an area where storms might develop tornadoes, and we would drive for three or four hours to get there.
+A typical day went like this: in the morning, Jim would identify an area where storms might birth tornadoes, and we would drive for three or four hours to get there.
 Then we’d camp out at a local library or cafe and do some work in the afternoon.
-Around 4pm, storms start picking up.
+Around four o’clock, storms start picking up.
 That’s when you can see them on radar and get a sense of where they’re moving and which ones are likely to generate tornadoes.
-At this point, we’d kick into high gear and drive for about an hour to the nearest tornado.
+At this point, we’d kick into high gear and drive for about an hour to the most promising storm.

 With me behind the wheel and Jim keeping an eye on the weather radar and observations, for the next three or four hours we would track the tornado.
 It goes the way I imagine stalking big game, except on the scale of dozens of miles.
 We’d pull over by the side of the road to watch the storm from a safe place a couple of miles away, a distance where a storm looks like a discrete object the same way it looks like a discrete object on radar.
 Then after ten or twenty minutes we’d hit the road again, driving mostly-eastward to stay ahead of the storm.
 We stayed southeast of the storms, since they generally move east and northeast.